ssb402/RichBlocksPoorBlocks/README.md

 If you do fork this branch, it would be mighty nice of you to name your repo 'RichBlocksPoorBlocks_{YOUR_IDEA_HERE}'.
 That way, it'll be easier for everyone to keep track of what everyone else is doing.

+For more info on an ideal Git branching practices, check [this article](http://nvie.com/posts/a-successful-git-branching-model/) on git workflow.

 ## Programs and languages used to make this ##